jprayner/piconet/driver/nodejs/README.md

         00000000: a8 00 01 00                                      |¨...            |
 ```

-* The first frame is the scout from station 168 (0xa8) to station 1 (the fileserver)
+Each frame begins with the same two bytes for the destination station/network and a further two bytes for the source station/network.

+1. A scout frame always has at least two additional bytes:
-  - Control byte 0x80 (a fileserver operation)
+  - the control byte (0x80 in this case, indicating a fileserver operation)
-  - Port 0x99 (the well-known `COMMAND` port)
+  - the port numbber (0x99 here, the well-known fileserver `COMMAND` port)
+  - note that some scouts contain extra data (e.g. for the `NOTIFY` or `POKE` "immediate" operation)
-* The fileserver sends an acknowledgement frame back to the client
+2. The fileserver sends an acknowledgement of the scout back to the client
+  - ACK frames only contain the four bytes of destination/source addresses
+  - a scout ACK means "go ahead": the server is listening and ready to handle the type of data expected for the control byte/port combination
-* The client proceeds by sending the body of the message to the server in a data frame
+3 The client proceeds by sending the body of the message to the server in a data frame
+  - the data frame starts with the 4-bytes of destinstation/source addresses
-   - details of message not pertinent to this discussion but note the text `DIR` of the command appearing the hex dump
+  - the format of the remainder of the frame is dependent on the operation being performed (note the text `DIR` of the CLI command)
-   - for more information on the fileserver protocol, refer to The Econet System User Guide or browse the [ecoclient source code](https://github.com/jprayner/ecoclient)
+  - data frames are _typically_ a couple of kB or less in length
+  - some operations such as `PEEK` or `POKE` can generate much larger data frames (e.g. 20kB for a screen grab, depending on video mode)
-* The fileserver sends an acknowledgement frame back to the client
+4. The fileserver sends a further acknowledgement frame back to the client
+   - the data ACK indicates that the data frame was received successfully

 ### Broadcast frames